 Today I went to see Ground Zero.
 It was one place that I really wanted to go to and I was please I went.
 Ir was very odd having this huge space in front of you but a huge sky scraper behind you.
 It made me feel very small for some reason.
 God it was hot though!
 There was no breeze at all, so I decided my next stop had to be the Statan Island ferry.

-I loved the ferry (not just cos it was free!).
+I loved the ferry (not just because it was free!).
 It was a really nice trip and gave really good views of Lower Manhattan and the Statue of Liberty.
 Tomorrow I am going up the Empire State building and to walk across Brooklyn bridge.
 I hope to spend the afternoon chilling out in central Park, in the sun!

 Sorry about the long blog but I wanted to get my departure and my first day in detail.
 I promise the rest will be shorter.
-Also, I have attached all my photo's cos I haven't worked out how to select just a couple yet (sorry!).
-And I am typing very fast cos my moneys running out and I have no idea how to spell check yet!
+Also, I have attached all my photo's because I haven't worked out how to select just a couple yet (sorry!).
+And I am typing very fast because my moneys running out and I have no idea how to spell check yet!
 Have fun reading

 I hope you are all well, and I truly am missing you all loads ( I wish I could pack you in my backpack, but it is heavy enough already!)